LDU-IIPLab/LDU-IIPLab.github.io/content/authors/盛国瑞/_index.md

 ---
 # Display name
-title: 盛国瑞
+title: Guorui Sheng

 # Full Name (for SEO)
-first_name: 国瑞
+first_name: Guorui
-last_name: 盛
+last_name: Sheng

 # Is this the primary user of the site?
 superuser: false